Bisnode/opa-spring-security/README.md

 # OPA Spring Security Library

-OPA Spring Security is a library that enables usage of OPA as authorization tool in Spring applications.
+OPA Spring Security is a library that enables using OPA for authorization in Spring applications.

 ## Installation